MCVSD51/d51_dirsync/README.rst

 .. note::
-   Configuration files are only used when using the command line, and ignored when dirsync is called from within Python.
+   Configuration files are only used when using the command line, and ignored when d51_dirsync is called from within Python.

-If you want to use predefined options all the time, or if you need specific options when 'dirsyncing' a specific source directory, dirsync looks for two configuration files, by order or priority (the last takes precedence)::
+If you want to use predefined options all the time, or if you need specific options when 'd51_dirsyncing' a specific source directory, d51_dirsync looks for two configuration files, by order or priority (the last takes precedence)::

-    ~/.dirsync
+    ~/.d51_dirsync
-    source/directory/.dirsync
+    source/directory/.d51_dirsync

 .. note::
-   A ~/.dirsync configuration file is automatically created the first time dirsync is ran from the command line.
+   A ~/.d51_dirsync configuration file is automatically created the first time d51_dirsync is ran from the command line.
 It enables ``sync`` mode by default.

 .. warning::
-   Any ``source/directory/.dirsync`` file is automatically excluded from the files to compare.
+   Any ``source/directory/.d51_dirsync`` file is automatically excluded from the files to compare.
 You have to explicitly include using the ``--include`` option it if you want it to be covered by the comparison.